 The Republic of Serbia is a parliamentary democracy, with a formal seperation of powers among the three branches of government – the executive, legislative and judicial.
 Most executive powers lie in the hands of the Prime Minister and Government, who are elected by Parliament.
 The Serbian Parliament is the highest legislative body and has 250 MPs elected to four year terms.
 The President of Serbia is directly elected and has a five year mandate, with a two term limit.

-The current Serbian President, Aleksandar Vucic, was elected in elections held on April 2nd, 2017, securing an absolute majority of votes cast in the first round.
-The last Parliamentary elections were held on April 24th, 2016, with a coalition gathered around the ruling Serbian Progressive Party (SNS) winning 131 out of 250 seats, thus securing an absolute majority.
-Despite this, the SNS choose to bring the Socialist Party of Serbia (SPS) into government, in order to secure an even bigger majority, along with the support of several parties representing Serbia’s ethnic minorities.
+The current President is Aleksandar Vučić, elected in the election held on April 2, 2017, in which he secured an absolute majority of votes in the first round of voting.
+The last Parliamentary elections were held on April 24, 2016, with the coalition around the ruling Serbian Progressive Party (SNS) winning 131 out of 250 seats, securing an absolute majority.
+Despite this, the SNS decided to form a governing coalition with the Socialist Party of Serbia (SPS) and with the support of several parties representing the national minorities of Serbia.

-Serbia began its transition away from Communism in 1990, with the first multi-party elections held in late 1990.
-At the time, Serbia was still a part of the Socialist Federal Republic of Yugoslavia.
-However, unlike many other ex-Communist countries of Central and Eastern Europe, where the transition from Communism resulted in the establishment democratic political systems, in Serbia a new type of authoritarian political system was established under the rule of Slobodan Milosevic, a former Communist.
-It was only with elections in 2000s and the overthrow of Slobodan Milosevic that Serbia began its transition to a democratic political system.
+Serbia began its transition from Communism towards Parliamentary democracy with the first multiparty elections held at the end of 1990.
+At the time, Serbia was still part of the Socialist Federal Republic of Yugoslavia.
+However, unlike many other countries of Central and Eastern Europe where the collpase of Communism ended in the establishment of democratic political systems, a new type of authoritarian political system was established in Serbia under the rule of Slobodan Milošević.
+Only with the elections of 2000, when Slobodan Milošević was toppled from power, did Serbia embark on its transition towards a democratic political system.